HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

   * Scythe Apostle now has 2 Power, Double Strike ability
   * Crumbling Armour Health's nerfed from 4 --> 3
   * Parasite Tree's cost reduced from 2 blood --> 1 blood
+  * Minions created by Gardener now inherit the dead card's sigils
-  * Rebalanced Made of Slime to activate on upkeep, no longer inherits the killed card's Power
+  * Rebalanced Made of Slime to give a flat 1 Power to affected cards, no longer affects cards with 1 Health or lower, inherits name based on tribe
   * CENSORED buffed from 2 Health --> 3 Health
   * CENSORED's minions now inherit the full Power of the killed card
   * We Can Change Anything buffed from 1 Health --> 2 Health